 Keep these five best practices in mind when deploying your next technology effort and you’ll improve buy-in from your users and set the right expectations across the firm.

-Learn more about Intapp OnePlace for Marketing, , which combines next-generation CRM, relationship intelligence, and experience management all in one place.
+Learn more about Intapp OnePlace Marketing & Business Development, , which combines next-generation CRM, relationship intelligence, and experience management all in one place.

 Sign up to receive email updates from Intapp